Tiyasha10/mngt-for-health/README.md

 ## 🎥 Project Demo
-(click the photo to see the project video. hope you enjoy as much as we did creating!!)
+(click the picture to see the project demo video. hope you enjoy as much as we did creating!!)
 #This project is an AI powered health management app with six unique features-
 - Health Journaling
 - AI-Powered Health Report Analysis